rustwasm/book/src/wasm-pack/rust-code.md

 You'll notice that both functions have this `#[no_mangle]` attribute.
 When we export functions in Rust to other languages we need to make sure the name doesn't get changed when compiled so that if we want to call `add` that it will be called `add` and not a random compiler generated name.
-Now we've also said that these are both `pub extern fn` by putting the `extern` keyword in there we have marked this as a function that can be called by another language outside of Rust.
+Now we've also said that these are both `pub extern fn` by putting the `extern` keyword in there, we have marked this as a function that can be called by another language outside of Rust.
 You can also call these functions inside of Rust as we can see inside `alert_add`.

 The rest is fairly straightforward if you're familiar with Rust, but if you're not we'll walk through it.
 Both functions take a value `a` and a value `b`.
-We have said that both are 32 bit integers (i32).
-We then say both will return an i32.
+We have said that both are 32 bit integers (`i32`).
+We then say both will return an `i32`.
 The last line in a function returns the value if there is no semicolon.
 So in the `add` function the value of `a + b` gets calculated and it's value is returned!
 In the case of `alert_add` we store the value of the `add` function we just made into the variable `c`.
 We then call `alert` saying what the add operation looked like and what the